-The national HPV primary screening implementation guide is expected to recommend the universal implementation of GP electronic test requesting as an opportunity to improve the transportation of samples and improve the tracking of samples between the primary care collection points and the centralised laboratory.
+The national HPV primary screening implementation guide recommends the universal implementation of GP electronic test requesting as an opportunity to improve the transportation of samples and improve the tracking of samples between primary care collection points and the centralised laboratory.

 Paper request forms

-These are being actively phased out by the laboratory and should only be used when electronic requesting is not available due to an IT issue.
-In this case the paper request form should be completed in full with all information PRINTED legibly or a printed label containing patient demographics can be used.
+These are being actively phased out by the laboratory and should only be used when electronic requesting and the Open Exeter request form are not available due to IT issues.
+In this case the paper request form should be completed in full with information PRINTED legibly or a printed label containing patient demographics can be used.

 The NHS number MUST be used whenever it is available as this is the unique patient identifier.
 In addition, the full forename, surname and date of birth MUST be given.